EcoFlow RIVER 2 Portable Power Station (256Wh) vs Midland ER310 Emergency Crank Weather Radio

 Cons

-- 256Wh capacity is modest — Starlink Mini at ~30W idle drains it in ~8 hours continuous
+- 256Wh capacity is modest — Starlink Mini sessions and AC inverter losses can drain it quickly

 - 300W AC output excludes high-draw appliances (AC units, microwaves)